Skip to content

 Workflows that touch these assets:

-• make icons — builds rehuco-agent.ico by downscaling the 1024-px PNG master to 16,24,32,48,64,128,256 (reliable; rasterizing the SVG via ImageMagick is not — the naive per-SVG .ico pitfall is §A05.3), then fan-out copies the docs favicon/logo.
-The .ico is generated, hence gitignored.
+• make icons — builds rehuco-agent.ico by downscaling the 1024-px PNG master to 16,24,32,48,64,128,256 (reliable; rasterizing the SVG via ImageMagick is not — the naive per-SVG .ico pitfall is [[appendices.windows-dev-launcher#create-too-many-icons]]), builds the macOS .icns and the WiX installer bitmaps, and fans out the docs favicon/logo.
+Everything it produces is generated, hence gitignored.ico, .icns, .bmp and the two docs copies alike.

 • make qrcspyside6-rcc compiles each .qrc into <name>_rc.py, embedding the aliased svg.
 It no longer depends on make icons: the qrc embeds only the svg (referenced from design/icons/), not the .ico, so a resource rebuild needs no ImageMagick.